Sailing With Us

 The Nitty Gritty

-Currently our norm is a check payable to All Aboard Sailing on the day of the sail.
-It is not necessary to provide credit card information for deposit; we trust you will let us know if you need to cancel.
-Credit card companies charge us a 4% fee we’d rather avoid.
-Venmo works as well as cash and gold.
-Pre pay with Venmo or mailing a check is also an option.
+Payment: Preferred payment is Venmo or old fashioned check (to All Aboard Sailing) paid on the day of the sail is our norm.
+It is not necessary to provide credit card information for deposit.
+We trust you will let us know if you need to cancel.
+Paypal and credit card companies charge us a 4% fee we’d rather avoid.
+Venmo is great, as is cash and gold.
+Pre-pay with Venmo or mailing a check is also an option.
+Add on WA sales tax of 8.65%.

 Our trips are posted on Facebook – check it out, hit like, follow us – we love to stay in touch.